fsprojects/FSharp.Data/CONTRIBUTING.md

 ## Documentation

-The documentation for the F# Data library is automatically generated using the [F# Formatting](https://github.com/tpetricek/FSharp.Formatting) library.
+The documentation for the FSharp.Data package is automatically generated using the [F# Formatting](https://github.com/tpetricek/FSharp.Formatting) library.
 It turns `*.md` (Markdown with embedded code snippets) and `*.fsx` files (F# script file with embedded Markdown documentation) to a nice HTML documentation.